Steady-state simulation of reflected Brownian motion and related stochastic networks: Introduction

 The equations given in (\ref{S1b}) take a neat form in matrix notation.
-This notation is convenient to discuss stability issues and other topics which are related to the steady-state simulation problem that concerns this paper.
-In particular, if we let $\mathbf{r=}\left( r_{1},...,r_{d}\right) ^{T}$ be the column vector corresponding to the service rates, write $R=\left( I-Q\right) ^{T}$, and define
+This notation is convenient when examing stability issues and other topics which are related to the steady-state simulation problem we investigate.
+In particular, let $\mathbf{r}= ( r_{1},\ldots,r_{d} ) ^{T}$ be the column vector corresponding to the service rates, write $R= ( I-Q ) ^{T}$ and define